Aric del Rosario: University of Santo Tomas

 The University of Santo Tomas (UST) Growling Tigers appointed del Rosario as their head coach in 1991.
 Under his tutelage, the UST Growling Tigers achieve success in the 1990s winning 4 straight championships from 1993 up to 1996.
 (UAAP Seasons 56 to 59) The first championship was won via a 14–0 sweep the year before the Final Four format was introduced in the University Athletic Association of the Philippines (UAAP).
 In the next three championships, they will beat the De La Salle Green Archers to make a dynasty in the UAAP.

-In 1997, their dreams of a 5-peat were spoiled as they lose to the De La Salle Green Archers (their finals opponent from 1994-1996) in the final 4 despite UST holding the twice to beat advantage against La Salle.
+In 1997, their dreams of a 5-peat were spoiled as they lose to the De La Salle Green Archers (their finals opponent from 1994 to 1996) in the final 4 despite UST holding the twice to beat advantage against La Salle.
 It also signaled the end of the 4-year dominance of UST.
 In 1999, UST made it again to the finals with an 11–3 win-loss card only to lose again this time to a familiar foe, the De La Salle Green Archers courtesy of the game-tying three-point shot by Dino Aldeguer to send the game into overtime.

 In 2001, UST wasn't able to play in the final 4 for the first time in school's history (the format was implemented in 1994) but came back in 2002 together with Cyrus Baguio.
-The following year, UST didn't reach the final 4 for the second time and it signaled the end of his long coaching reign and later he was replaced by his assistant coach Nel Parado.
+The following year, UST didn't reach the final 4 for the second time and it signaled the end of his long coaching reign and later he was replaced by Nel Parado.